by Matt Slick

-Being Slain in the Spirit is a phenomena that occurs in charismatic churches.
-Supposedly what happens is when a Christian is so overcome by the Holy Spirit that he or she falls down on the ground and is incapacitated for a while.
-Whether or not this is a legitimate phenomena cannot be determined.
+Being slain in the Spirit is a phenomenon that occurs in charismatic churches.
+Supposedly what happens is when a Christian is so overcome by the Holy Spirit he or she falls down on the ground and is incapacitated for a while.
+Whether or not this is a legitimate phenomenon cannot be determined.
 There are records of such occurrences in all sorts of churches throughout the past few hundred years, but whether or not this is an act of God or over-emotionalism we cannot say for sure.

 Undoubtedly there are people who are so emotionally ready for any spiritual experience that they can convince themselves they're being slain in the spirit and they fall down at the first queue given by a preacher.
 This is especially likely in a church service designed to raise the emotional level of the participants.